WilliamMarti/CCNA/CCNA/Wireless/Wireless Architectures.md

 - The time in microseconds the channel will be dedicated for transmission of the frame
 - and identifier for the association(connection)

-**Addresses** - Up to 4 addresses can be present on a 802.11 frame which are present depends onthe message type
+**Addresses** - Up to 4 addresses can be present on a 802.11 frame which are present depends on the message type
 - Destination Address (DA) Final recipient of the frame
 - Source Address (SA) Original sender of the frame
 - Receiver Address (RA) Immediate recipient of the frame